-While it has been established that probate litigation is a judicial process where the court supervises the distribution of assets according to the will or the law, it’s worth noting that not all estates go through the entire probate process.
+While it has been established that probate litigation is a judicial process where the court supervises the distribution of assets according to the will or the law, it’s worth noting that not all estates go through the entire process.

 There are instances when the estate falls below the threshold and becomes considered a small estate.
 In this case, the court does not need to supervise and mandate the estate’s settlement.

-Some assets are not subject to probate.
+Some real estate assets are not subject to probate.
 This means that they are automatically transferred to the intended beneficiaries after the deceased’s death and do not go through probate.
 Some assets that fall under this include, but are not limited to:

 - Beneficiary designations.
 If the deceased had a life insurance or retirement accounts, a clause stipulates who will receive the funds when the owner passes away.